-While working at Teva, I have been steering a group of 18 international patient organizations to explore what ‘unites them’ beneath the therapy area they represent.
-The idea for this work was stimulated by a conversation I had with my 6year old daughter who was starting to learn about health at school.
-We were talking about the fact that doctors treated different parts of the body – ie. if you had a sore throat, then you saw a ENT doctor; if you broke a bone, you saw an orthopaedic doctor and so on.
+While working for Teva, I worked with a group of 18 international patient organizations to explore what ‘unites them’ beneath the therapy area they represent.
+The idea for this work was stimulated by a conversation I had with my 6-year-old daughter who was starting to learn about health at school.
+We were talking about the fact that doctors treated different parts of the body – i.e. if you had a sore throat, then you saw an ENT doctor; if you broke a bone, you saw an orthopaedic doctor and so on.
 She thought about this for a while and then asked ‘but who looks after me?’, clearly not identifying herself as a collection of body parts!